Parsers

 The API for both flavours is similar.
 You create an instance of the generated

-parser type and call either parse
+parser type and call either parse or parse_file where the first method

 accepts the input directly while the second method accepts the path to the file